-Our Company is a leading international specialty insurance provider operating in the Surety, Risk Solutions, Corporate Insurance, Fronting and Reinsurance niche segments of the market.
-Our operating subsidiaries include a Canadian specialty insurance company, a US specialty insurance company and an international reinsurance company.
-Our Canadian specialty insurance subsidiary started writing business in 2006 and has a strong underwriting track record over its 14 years of operation.
-Our US specialty insurance company has participated as a hybrid fronting entity in the non-admitted markets since early 2018 and is licensed as an excess and surplus lines insurer in Oklahoma with the ability to write business across 50 states.
-Our US specialty insurance company can also write business on an admitted basis in most states.
-Our international reinsurance business has been in operation in Barbados for more than 18 years and has commenced writing new business in support of our US subsidiary.
+Our Company is a leading specialty insurance provider operating in the Surety, Risk Solutions, Corporate Insurance, Fronting and Reinsurance segments of the market.
+Our operating subsidiaries include a Canadian specialty insurance company, a US specialty insurance company, and an international reinsurance company.
+Our Canadian specialty insurance subsidiary started writing business in 2006 and has a strong underwriting track record over its 15 years of operation, with a newly launched US surety platform integrated with our Canadian team.
+Our US specialty insurance company has participated as a hybrid fronting entity in the nonadmitted markets since early 2018 and is licensed as an excess and surplus lines insurer in Oklahoma with the ability to write business across 50 states.
+Our US specialty insurance company can also write business on an admitted basis in 48 states.
+We continue the process of applying for licenses and have started to bind admitted premiums within existing licensed states.
+Our international reinsurance business has been in operation in Barbados for more than 19 years and is managing its in-force run-off portfolio of specialty reinsurance contracts.
+It has also commenced writing new business in support of our US subsidiary.
 Our Canadian business is headquartered in Toronto and has branches in Vancouver, Calgary, Montreal, and Halifax, and is licensed in all provinces and territories of Canada.
 Its distribution network comprises over 150 contracted insurance brokerage firms operating across Canada in all provinces and territories, and includes major international, national and regional firms as well as boutique, niche brokers with a focus on specialty lines.
 Our US platform is headquartered in Oklahoma City and participates as a hybrid fronting entity in the non-admitted markets, licensed as an excess and surplus lines carrier with the ability to write business across 50 states.
-Following our acquisition of 21st Century, we can also write business in most admitted markets, and are licensed in select lines in 46 states.
-We are in the process of applying for admitted licenses in the remaining states.
-In 2020, our Company's gross premiums written were \$926 million, and net premiums written were \$241 million.
+Following our acquisition of 21st Century, we can also write business in most admitted markets, and are licensed in select lines in 48 states.
+In 2021, our Company's gross premiums written were \$1.6 billion, and net premiums written were \$398 million.

-Specialty Property & Casualty - Canada
+Specialty Property & Casualty

-Our Canadian specialty property and casualty insurance business consists of our Surety, Risk Solutions and Corporate Insurance business lines, which we write through Trisura Guarantee.
+Our Specialty property and casualty insurance business consists of Surety, Risk Solutions and Corporate Insurance business lines, which we primarily write in Canada, referred to as Trisura Canada, and a broad range of admitted and surplus lines in the US written through a fronting model, referred to as Trisura US or US Fronting.